Add To Favorites

 Promote reading while comparing and contrasting favorite books.

-List of all the books you've read using Crayola® Colored Pencils.
-Narrow the list to your top 5 favorite books.
-Reread all five, taking notes on the themes, settings, characters, and ideas that really stood out.
-Tell a book sharing group why you recommend the books.
-Compare and contrast the content of your favorites.
+Using Crayola® Erasable Colored Pencils, invite students to make a list of their top 5 books they've read.
+Encourage students to reread all five, taking notes on the themes, settings, characters, and ideas that stood out.
+Ask students to tell a book sharing group why they would recommend the books.
+Compare and contrast the content of the class favorites.

-Design a poster--perhaps for Library Lover's Month in February, Library Week in April, or National Library Month in November--to publicize your five recommended books.
-Use Crayola Markers to write the titles and authors of your books in bold lettering.
+Students design a poster--perhaps for Library Lover's Month in February, Library Week in April, or National Library Month in November--to publicize their five recommended books.
+Use Crayola Washable Markers to write the titles and authors of books in bold lettering.

 Design the library in the background with colored pencils.
-If your library lover is entering the front door, include a sign, windows, steps, and landscaping.
-If your library lover is in the building, include shelves of colorful books, tables and chairs, and computers.
+If a library lover is entering the front door, include a sign, windows, steps, and landscaping.
+If a library lover is in the building, include shelves of colorful books, tables and chairs, and computers.